ethpm/ethpm-spec/docs/source/use-cases.rst

-While it is not required to include the contract ABI and NatSpec information, it does provide those using this package with they data they would need to interact with an instance of this contract without having to regenerate this information from source.
+While it is not required to include the contract ABI and NatSpec information, it does provide those using this package with the data they would need to interact with an instance of this contract without having to regenerate this information from source.